-The HERE platform supports five types of data layers: versioned, volatile, index, stream and object store.
+The HERE platform supports the following types of data layers: versioned, volatile, index, stream, object store and interactive map.

 A layer of type versioned, volatile, index and stream is a set of partitions of a specific data type, functional property, and structure.
 You can use layers to segment data based on semantics.
 For example, in a catalog you can have one layer for road signs and another layer for road topology.
 You can also use layers to segment data based on schema.
 Layers can be overlaid spatially to construct a complete digital map.